 The RCC provides two types of Research Allocations (type I and II), each with somewhat different policies:

 - Research I is for immediate and relatively small allocations and can be applied for any time during the year, with an annual limit of 50K SUs.
 This means people can submit multiple requests for a Research I allocation every year.
 However, the overall SUs requested cannot exceed 50K SUs.
-(Note: CPP partners can have their limit raised to 100K SUs.).
-Although the balance of research allocations expires at the end of September, the balance from a Research I allocation can be automatically rolled over and deposited in the next year's cycle (as the first Research I allocation for the new cycle).
+Note: CPP partners can have their limit raised to 100K SUs.
+Please note that Research I allocations cannot be rolled over for subsequent years.

 - Research II is for relatively large allocations.
 However, we only accept and approve Research II requests twice a year.
 The first application period is in September when users can submit a proposal for allocations for the next year's cycle starting on October 1st.
 It has an upper limit of 1 million SUs (2 million for CPP partners).
 The other application period is in March when users can submit another proposal as a supplemental request to the first one; these have an upper limit of 500K SUs (1 million for CPP partners), and the supplemental SUs will be available from April 1st.
 Research II allocations do not roll over from year to year.